neurallayer/Photon.jl/README.md

 The code that has been used is available in the *performance* sub directory.

 ## Features
-The goal is to provide a user friendly API for Machine Learning that enables both prototyping and production ready solutions, while remaining fast.
+The main goal is to provide a user friendly API for Machine Learning that enables developing both prototype and production ready solutions while remaining fast.

-Some of the features:
+Some of the key features:

-- The framework will infer the input sizes the first time it is being invoked.
-This makes it quicker to get started, but also makes code more reusable.
+- Good support for the various ways you can to retrieve and transform your data.

-- Where possible, sensible defaults are selected.
+- Develop models with a minimal amount of code.

-- Support for iterative/discovery type of development with Notebooks or Juno.
+- Get all the required insights and visualizations into the performance of the model.

 ## Todo